skonfig/extra/type/__nextcloud/man.rst

     The email address of the administrative user.
 This parameter has no effect if nextcloud will not be installed.

+data-directory
+    This will set or change the data directory where nextcloud will keep all its data, including the SQLite database if any.
+By default, it will be saved in the ``data`` directory below the nextcloud directory.

+    If this directory change, this type will move the old location to the new one to preserve all data.
+This is not supported by upstream, as some apps may not handle this.

 database-type
     Sets the type of database that should be used as backend.
 Possible backends
     are: